 Following a vote of our members, AURA is proud to announce our support of the Travis County Courthouse Bond Proposition.
-The new Courthouse will replace aging roads, water lines, sewer lines, electric connections, fire stations, airports, etc. for connecting and supporting a building as part of the city.; the Courthouse will be centrally-located and transit accessible.
+The new Courthouse will replace aging infrastructure; the Courthouse will be centrally-located and transit accessible.

 AURA member and co-founder Julio Gonzalez Altamirano says “This is a great deal.
 For a few bucks a month, we solve our Courtroom space needs for a century.
 If you want to save money, this is the time to build the basics – loan rates are unlikely to stay low forever.
 Building now is the fiscally sensible choice.”